Measuring Customer Satisfaction: Essential Metrics and Implementation Tips

 Transactional vs. Non-transactional Satisfaction Measures

 Transactional customer satisfaction measures are collected after a specific transaction or “event,” such as the closure of a support case, a purchase, a support phone call, or the delivery of an order.
-These measures are directly tied to the transaction and must be gathered within a narrow, well-defined timeframe (typically 2–5 days after the event).
+These measures are directly tied to the transaction and must be gathered within a narrow, well-defined timeframe (e.g., 2–5 days after the event).
 Examples include questions like “Rate your experience” or “How was your purchase?”

 Customer Satisfaction Score (CSAT)